Different funeral arrangements?

 Ideas for making the funeral special

-We have a lot of experience in tailoring funeral arrangements to help make the day more personal and about the person who has died.
+We have a lot of experience in tailoring funeral arrangements to help make the day more personal to both the family and the person who has died.
 For example:

-2) If you do not have a particular religious faith, ask your uncle or a family friend to lead the ceremony; we can put you in touch with a Humanist minister, or the right independent or civil celebrant who – with your guidance – will create a beautiful and personal ceremony.
+1) If you do not have a particular religious faith, you may have a family friend who can lead the ceremony.
+Otherwise, we can put you in touch with an independent civil celebrant who – with your guidance – will create a beautiful ceremony.

-3) Members of the family and friends of any age and any sex can carry the coffin.
+2) Members of the family and friends of any age – men and women – can carry the coffin.

-5) Candles can be used in many locations( not Cheltenham Crematorium, sadly).
+4) Candles can be used in many locations.

-6) The service can include your own choice of special music, played live or on a CD.
-You can also have a time of silence, in between tributes, songs, poetry, letters and memories spoken by friends, colleagues and family members – including children.
+5) The service can include your own choice of special music, whether recorded or played live.
+You can also have a time of silence in between tributes; songs; poetry; letters and memories spoken by friends, colleagues and family members – including children.
 The service is yours to design as you want.
-We will help if you want!

-8) There is a wide range of possibilities for ashes following the cremation and we would be pleased to work with you on any of these, so please contact us for details.
+7) There is a wide range of possibilities for ashes following a cremation and we would be pleased to work with you on any of these.

 Contact us at any time for funeral assistance

-We will work with you to design and arrange the exact type of funeral that you and your family feel is right for the person who has died.
+We will work with you to design and arrange exactly the type of funeral that you and your family feel is right for the person who has died.

 Our aim is to work with you to make it special, and then make it all happen smoothly.